List of Salticidae genera

 The genera of the family Salticidae listed here are those that are extant and accepted by the World Spider Catalog as of August 2020.
 Assignment to subfamilies and clades is based on Maddison (2015), except where otherwise shown.
 Unless sources indicate otherwise, genera that were split after 2015 are given the same placements as the original genera listed in Maddison (2015).

+As of October 2025, this family includes 693 genera.